EwanJames69/PROG7312_POE/readMe.txt

 1 - Navigate to the file where the project is stored
 2 - Open up the "PROG7311_POE_PART_1" folder
 3 - Find all the files that end in .resx
-4 - Right click on all the files 1 by 1 and find tick the "Unblock" check box/button.
+4 - Right click on all the files 1 by 1 and find and tick the "Unblock" check box/button.
 5 - Once all .resx files have been unblocked, rebuild the application in visual studios 6 - Run the application (Everything should be fixed now)